VCAL Provider – Sunbury College

 Several types of applied learning have been created by Bobbie, to become a core part of the VCAL course.
 All subjects operate with a community base, which involves highlighting local issues and working with local groups to create a positive outcome.
 In 2019, a group of VCAL students raised funds to purchase a coffee machine.
 They then designed and converted a van into a mobile coffee van, which will be used at local events to teach hospitality skills, as well as raise funds for local groups and issues.

 Personal development is individually focused.
 Bobbie has created a structure that allows students to focus on vocational pathways or an external passion to ensure they remain highly engaged.
-Recently, some students with artistic ability taught a Grade 4, four-week performing arts program at a local primary school.
+Recently, some students with artistic ability taught a four-week performing arts program for Year 4 students at a local primary school.

-Bobbie has recently completed a Master of Educational Leadership, focusing on improving the outcomes for teachers and students as they move from mainstream to the applied learning environment of VCAL.
-He is currently a member of the Victorian Curriculum and Assessment Authority’s VCAL Quality Assurance Panel in the Western Region and is a school representative on the Catholic Educaton Commission of Victoria’s Grants Allocation Committee for Targeted Programs and VET VCAL Accountability Working Party.
+Bobbie has recently completed a Master of Educational Leadership, focusing on improving the outcomes for teachers and students as they move from the mainstream to the applied learning environment of VCAL.
+He is currently a member of the VCAA’s VCAL Quality Assurance Panel in the Western Region and is a school representative on the Catholic Education Commission of Victoria’s Grants Allocation Committee for Targeted Programs and VET VCAL Accountability Working Party.